paulaime/paulaime/README.md

 ### Hi there 👋

-My name is Paul Aimé, and I'm a graphic & web designer based in France. 🇫🇷
+My name is Paul Aimé, and I'm a tech enthusiast and privacy advocate based in France. 🇫🇷
 I write on [my blog](https://iampox.com/blog/) about technology and privacy, and I create repositories about the same stuff here.

 I'm currently working at [AlternativeTo](https://alternativeto.net), while doing some freelance gigs on the side.